 It’s important to balance the “numbers” with emotion.

-Scott is a CERTIFIED FINANCIAL PLANNER™ Practitioner.
+Scott is a CERTIFIED FINANCIAL PLANNER™ Practitioner and a CERTIFIED EXIT PLANNING ADVISOR.
 He is a member of Lincoln Financial Advisors’ Premier Partners® Program*, one that represents a superior level of professional achievement earned by financial professionals for their commitment to client service, professionalism and business production.
 Since 2004, Scott has been well versed in all areas of financial planning, with a special focus on investment and estate planning.

 Scott is a graduate from the University of Washington with a B.S. in Finance.
 He is married with two young children.